-Because of the preceding problems, it is necessary to make corrections to the model-based means using ocean data, including observation-based means, mean frontal analyses based on satellite infrared imagery, SSH variability, the limited number of nearly simultaneous air-dropped expendable bathythermograph (XBT) under-flights of altimeter tracks (very useful for the Gulf Stream; Chassignet and Marshall [2007] in this volume), and the limited number often-repeated high resolution lines of XBT or acoustic Doppler current profiler (ADCP) data.
-This was done to a limited extent in the HYCOM mean used in the data-assimilative 1/12° global HYCOM (but not the mean shown in Figure 4).
-In addition, the best available atmospheric forcing is chosen, and corrections are made to the wind field, e.g. unrealistic wind curl features around Hawaii were corrected to eliminate unrealistic zonal currents west of Hawaii, and corrections have been made to avoid having wind values over land from coarser resolution atmospheric fields force sea points in a finer resolution ocean model [Kara et al., 2007a].
+Because of the preceding problems, it is necessary to make corrections to the model-based means using ocean data, including observation-based means, mean frontal analyses based on satellite infrared imagery, SSH variability, the limited number of nearly simultaneous air-dropped expendable bathythermograph (XBT) under-flights of altimeter tracks (very useful for the Gulf Stream; Chassignet and Marshall [2008] this volume), and the limited number of often-repeated high-resolution lines of XBT or acoustic Doppler current profiler data.
+This was done to a limited extent in the HYCOM mean used in the data-assimilative 1/12° global HYCOM (but not the mean shown in Plate 4).
+In addition, the best available atmospheric forcing is chosen, and corrections are made to the wind field, for example, unrealistic wind curl features around Hawaii were corrected to eliminate unrealistic zonal currents west of Hawaii, and corrections have been made to avoid having wind values over land from coarser resolution atmospheric fields force sea points in a finer resolution ocean model [Kara et al., 2007].
 Scatterometer data could also be used in making corrections to the wind speeds from atmospheric prediction centers.

-2.7 Atmospheric forcing, a significant data type in ocean prediction
+2.7.
+Atmospheric Forcing, a Significant Data Type in Ocean Prediction

-In the preceding subsection, atmospheric forcing played an essential Class 3 role in helping eddy-resolving 1/12° global HYCOM simulate an accurate mean SSH field for use in altimeter data assimilation.
-In section 2.5, it was shown that forecasts of SSH in the Persian Gulf and at coastal tide gauge locations are sensitive to the quality of atmospheric forcing due to Class 1 responses in shallow water and in coastal and equatorial wave guides.
-In a model without ocean data assimilation, Zamudio et al. [2006] showed that verifiable eddies can be generated by a combination of Tehuantepec winds (Class 1) and coastal trapped waves originating in the equatorial Pacific (Class 4), including subsequent Class 4 eddy propagation ~1000 km off shore.
-In another non-assimilative model simulation, Zamudio et al. [2002] demonstrated that Hurricane Juliette drove coastal downwelling (Class 1), which then propagated along the coast and cyclonically around the Gulf of California as a coastal trapped wave (Class 4).
-Both of these are examples where the generation was a Class 1 response to atmospheric forcing, which then became a Class 4 feature that propagated away from the region of origin.
+In the preceding subsection, atmospheric forcing played an essential class 3 role in helping eddy-resolving 1/12° global HYCOM simulate an accurate mean SSH field for use in altimeter data assimilation.
+In section 2.5, it was shown that forecasts of SSH in the Persian Gulf and at coastal tide gauge locations are sensitive to the quality of atmospheric forcing due to class 1 responses in shallow water and in coastal and equatorial wave guides.
+In a model without ocean data assimilation, Zamudio et al. [2006] showed that verifiable eddies can be generated by a combination of Tehuantepec winds (class 1) and coastal trapped waves originating in the equatorial Pacific (class 4), including subsequent class 4 eddy propagation ~1,000 km offshore.
+In another non-assimilative